yuen0917/mmwave-gesture-mobility/README.md

 # Load the environment settings
 source environment.sh

-# Start the joystick control
+# Start the joystick control, ubuntu_desktop is my hostname, change to yours
+# We can use `hostname` to check hostname
 roslaunch duckietown joystick.launch veh:=ubuntu_desktop
 ```